emmyforlife/site-reliability-challenge/README.md

 d.
 Create a workflow

 e.
-Make changes to trigger automatic build
+Make changes to trigger an automatic build